aditya02acharya/aditya02acharya/README.md

 ### Hi there 👋

+I'm a Researcher and Data Scientist in human-computer interaction, specializing in agent-based cognitive modelling and decision making.
+Expert in machine learning, with a focus on reinforcement learning and deep learning, as applied to human-AI interaction and behavioural analytics.

+- 🔭 I’m currently working on MARL based models for Human-Machine Teaming.
+I am also collaborating with a Health-Tech startup [Dexter](https://dexter.software/) to implement a Learning Health System.

 <!--
 **aditya02acharya/aditya02acharya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.